Sonogashira coupling: Bases

 Due to the crucial role of base, specific amines must be added in excess or as solvent for the reaction to proceed.
 It has been discovered that secondary amines such as piperidine, morpholine, or diisopropylamine in particular can react efficiently and reversibly with trans–RPdX(PPh3)2 complexes by substituting one PPh3 ligand.
 The equilibrium constant of this reaction is dependent on R, X, a factor for basicity, and the amine's steric hindrance.
 The result is competition between the amine and the alkyne group for this ligand exchange, which is why the amine is generally added in excess to promote preferential substitution.

 Protecting groups

 Trimethylsilylacetylene is a commonly used reagent in Sonogashira couplings.
 Being a liquid it is a more convenient reagent than the gaseous acetylene, and the trimethylsilyl group prevents addition onto the other end of the acetylene group.
 The trimethylsilyl group can then be removed using TBAF, yielding a monosubstituted acetylene.
-It may also be removed using DBU in a one-pot synthesis, allowing the monosubstituted acetylene to react further with another aryl halide to form diphenylacetylene and derivatives.
+It may also be removed using DBU in situ, allowing the monosubstituted acetylene to react further with another aryl halide to form diphenylacetylene and derivatives.